binnes/moreNodeRedWorkshop/en/part5/CODEBASE.md

 - application flow and credential file
 - the package.json file, which captures all required Node.js and Node-RED node packages needed by the flow
-- the Node-RED runtime
+- the Node-RED runtime source files

 For this workshop a [starter git project](https://github.com/binnes/Node-RED-Docker) has been provided, containing a Node-RED runtime, customised to be managed by a cloud.

 Node-RED has the [**projects**](https://nodered.org/docs/user-guide/projects/) feature, which is turned off by default.
 It allows Node-RED to work with a revision control system to manage the Node-RED flow and associated content.
 This can be considered the application source?

-However, there are additional file needed if you want to be able to customise the runtime settings.

 In this section you will fork a git repo, which is a starter template for a new project.